ibm-cloud-docs/vpc/instance_metadata_vpc_use_trusted_profiles.md

 1. Install the IBM Cloud CLI and the VPC CLI plug-in (see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup)).

-2. After the installation of the VPC CLI plug-in, set the target to generation 2 by running the `ibmcloud is target --gen 2` command.

-3. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli#create-a-vpc-cli).
+1. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli#create-a-vpc-cli).

-4. Configure a floating IP so that you can ping the virtual servers over the floating IP address and SSH into them.
+1. Configure a floating IP so that you can ping the virtual servers over the floating IP address and SSH into them.

-5. Create a trusted profile.
+1. Create a trusted profile.
 For more information, see [Establishing trust with compute resources](/docs/secure-enterprise?topic=secure-enterprise-create-trusted-profile&interface=ui#create-profile-compute).

 ## IAM authorizations for linking trusted profiles
 {: #imd-iam-auth}